 Self-driving cars are no longer science fiction!
 With Tesla models (not only), it is also now possible to travel by car in a fully automated way.
 Once again, it is thanks to connected objects that this dream has become a reality.

 Sensors of all kinds (distance, visual, sound, etc.) but also GPS allow our cars to know everything that is happening on the road, and thus can make the best decisions.

 With its improvement, this technology will in the future guarantee safer travel for everyone (better reaction times, better anticipation), more energy efficiency, and more comfort for the passengers.

 As you can see, the applications are countless, and the Internet of Things has a bright future ahead, with innovations still possible to improve everyday objects.

-Developped by Dirox, Tanalink is an IoT solution that helps plantation managers to optimize harvesting paths and productivity.
+Developed by Dirox, Tanalink is an IoT app that helps plantation managers to optimize harvesting paths and productivity.

-With Tanalink, planters are able to monitor each worker throughout their workday, how many plants they have harvested, and which areas they have covered.
-This allows planters to compensate workers more fairly, incentivize them to harvest hard to reach areas, and reward workers for work well done, ensuring more equitable workplaces and loyal workers.
+With Tanalink, planters can monitor each worker throughout their workday, how many plants they have harvested, and which areas they have covered.
+This allows planters to compensate workers more fairly, incentivize them to harvest hard-to-reach areas, and reward workers for work well done, ensuring more equitable workplaces and loyal workers.

 Started in 2003 in Ho Chi Minh City Vietnam, our Development Company operates on a Global Scale in Asia, Europe, and America.
 Dirox’s team of technology consultants, business gurus, software & apps coders, and design visionaries bring you innovative solutions on time, on budget, and on quality.
 We strive to bring you the best IT outsourcing & offshore services.

 Thank you!
 Your submission has been received!

 Oops!
 Something went wrong while submitting the form.